-Positive Thinking Defined
+Positive Thinking Defined:

 Holding positive expectancies for one's future.

-These positive expectancies = optimism.
+These positive expectancies = Optimism!

-The Power of Positive Thinking Lies in an Optimistic Attitude
+The Power of Positive Thinking and an Optimistic Attitude

-Optimism can improve your psychological well-being

-Optimistic people routinely maintain a higher level of subjective well-being during times of stress than people who are less optimistic (Aspinwall & Taylor, 1992; Carver & Gaines, 1987).
+Optimism can improve your psychological well-being.
+Optimistic people routinely maintain a higher level of subjective well-being during times of stress than less optimistic people.

-Optimism can improve your physical well-being

-Ever had a loved one suffer from a disease?
+Optimism can improve your physical well-being.
+Ever have a loved one suffer from a disease?
 You'll recall how difficult it was to stay positive.

-Good news.
-Patients who are more optimistic are less likely than pessimistic patients to suffer from physiological complications, and more likely to have faster recovery, resume vigorous exercise, work full time, and return to their normal lifestyles (Scheier et al., 1989).
+Good news!
+Patients who are more optimistic are less likely than pessimistic patients to suffer from psychological complications.
+They are also more likely to recover more quickly, resume vigorous exercise, work full-time, and return to their normal lifestyles.